Xi-yuanWang/GLASS/README.md

 #### Prepare Data

-You can download the realworld datasets [here](https://www.dropbox.com/sh/zv7gw2bqzqev9yn/AACR9iR4Ok7f9x1fIAiVCdj3a?dl=0).
+You can download the realworld datasets [here](https://www.dropbox.com/sh/zv7gw2bqzqev9yn/AACR9iR4Ok7f9x1fIAiVCdj3a?dl=0) or from our [mirror](https://disk.pku.edu.cn/#/link/B85C0589ADE44E0CFF8AAD6A4D6BF6B0%20).
 Please download, unzip, and put them in ./dataset/.
 We follow the code provide by [SubGNN](https://github.com/mims-harvard/SubGNN) to produce synthetic datasets.
 And we also provide the synthetic dataset we use in ./dataset_/.
-We also pretrains SSL embeddings.
-They are in ./Emb/.

 The location of each dataset should be
 ```